Donay-y9/grafana-monitoring/README.md

-SOC-Home-Lab
 # SOC-Home-Lab

-SOC Level 1 home lab focused on authentication monitoring, host hardening and basic incident detection.
+SOC Level 1 home lab focused on host hardening and authentication monitoring.

+This project simulates part of the daily workflow of a junior SOC analyst: detection of suspicious authentication activity, basic triage, correlation with host defenses, and documentation of findings.

 ## Objective

+Build a practical lab to:

+- Harden an Ubuntu Server
-Detect and analyze SSH authentication anomalies using Ubuntu Server, Fail2Ban, UFW, Grafana and Loki.
+- Detect SSH brute-force and authentication anomalies
+- Visualize security events with Grafana + Loki
+- Correlate detections with Fail2Ban containment
+- Document analysis in an incident-style format

 ## Tech Stack

 - Ubuntu Server
 - UFW
 - Fail2Ban